 Nearly 60,000 years ago – on September 24, 57,617 B.C. – Mars was only 34.62 million miles (55.72 million km) distant.
 The opposition of Mars on August 28, 2003 – which brought Mars to 34.65 million miles (55.76 million km) of Earth – was Mars’ closest approach since then.
 The 2003 record for closeness won’t be broken again until August 29, 2287.

-In contrast, the very distant opposition of March 3, 2012, placed Mars at 62.62 million miles (100.78 million km) away.
+In contrast, the most recent distant opposition of Mars – on March 3, 2012 – placed the planet at 62.62 million miles (100.78 million km) away.

-Close (or distant) oppositions recur in periods of 15 to 17 years.
-So we’ll have another close opposition of Mars some 15 years after the historically close encounter on August 28, 2003.
+Close (or distant) oppositions of Mars recur in periods of 15 to 17 years.
+Note that we’re now 15 years past the historically close encounter on August 28, 2003.

 There is a more exact cycle of 284 years (79 + 79 + 79 + 15 + 17 + 15 = 284).
-The Martian opposition that comes 284 years after the August 28, 2003, production will fall on August 29, 2287.
-This time around, Mars will actually come closer to Earth than it did during its historically close encounter with Earth in August 2003.
+The Martian opposition that comes 284 years after August 28, 2003, will fall on August 29, 2287.
+This time around, Mars will come closer to Earth than it did during its close encounter in August 2003.

 Want to know more about close and far Martian oppositions?
 Click here.

 While the time is at hand, enjoy the close appearance of Mars in Earth’s sky during July and August of 2018.